 Note- Not everyone is the same in their life.
 You should do investment planning based on the phase of your life and what suits you the most!

-This is the most important topic which we talk about financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over long term.
+This is the most important topic which we talk about in financial planning. we have seen often people mix insurance with investment and they end up buying Insurance products thinking those insurance products will give them excellent returns over the long term.

 You should do insurance to protect yourself and nothing else apart from that.
 You shouldn’t be expecting any returns from your Insurance.

 You should have adequate Insurance for yourself and your family members.
-You must understand difference between life insurance and health insurance.
-You should have yourself and your family members covered under a good health insurance at any point in time.
+You must understand the difference between life insurance and health insurance.
+You should have yourself and your family members covered under good health insurance at any point in time.

 You should be aware of the tax element for your salary and always should look to save as much tax as possible.
-There are various tax savings options available which you can use to cut down your tax.
+There are various tax savings options available that you can use to cut down your tax.

-We find people are ignorant when it comes to tax.
+We find people are ignorant when it comes to taxes.
 You should absolutely make sure that you understand the various tax options available for you to choose from.

 We encourage you to use the income tax calculator which can help you assess how much tax you have to pay.

 When you are young, it’s a natural phenomenon that retirement will look very far for you but it will come faster than you expected and when it comes you better be prepared with a solid plan.

-As we talked about it earlier – Money brings more money and the early you start investing in compounding instruments then you will have to shell out less money to make money.
+As we talked about it earlier – Money brings more money and the earlier you start investing in compounding instruments you will have to shell out less money to make money.
 If you start retirement planning early then you will have an easy time managing your retirement.